- What is a Petition?

 Only the Verification of Illness or Injury form will be accepted in support of petitions that cite illness as the reason for the request.

 The form must indicate that the patient was examined and diagnosed at the time of the illness and/or injury, not after the fact.

-Documentation concerning examinations must show that the physician was consulted on the day of the examination or immediately after (i.e., the next day), and must indicate that the patient was unable to write a test/examination.
+Documentation concerning examinations must show that the physician was consulted on the day of the examination or immediately after (i.e., the next day).

 Frequently asked questions regarding the use of this form and who can fill it out may be found here.
 Students are also required to declare their absence on ROSI on the day of the examination (or by the day after at the latest).

 A statement from a physician that merely confirms a report of illness and/or disability made by the student is not acceptable.
 All documents must be originals.
 Photocopied and faxed documents will not be accepted.

 IMPORTANT: Due to an increase in the use of forged documentation, the Office of the Registrar now verifies the authenticity of ALL medical certificates by contacting medical clinics.
 Students who submit forged documentation are subject to severe academic penalties.

 Most petitions will be answered within two weeks after submission of supporting documentation.